awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 # Amazon EC2 Auto Scaling identity\-based policy examples<a name="security_iam_id-based-policy-examples"></a>

 By default, a brand new user in your AWS account has no permissions to do anything\.
-An IAM administrator must create and assign IAM policies that give end users permission to perform Amazon EC2 Auto Scaling API actions\.
+An IAM administrator must create and assign IAM policies that give an IAM identity \(such as a user or role\) permission to perform Amazon EC2 Auto Scaling API actions\.

 To learn how to create an IAM policy using these example JSON policy documents, see [Creating policies on the JSON tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.